This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 After taking a moment to gather my wits, I told her of course I could sing.
 Didn’t she remember my musical theatre performances?
 Didn’t she remember all of the choirs?

 And with a jolt, I realized that I had lost things that were woven into the essence of my being.
 In the ten months since that chat, I’ve worked towards reclaiming parts of my personality.
-While the pieces look differently than they did eight years ago, they’re at least there now.
+Charlotte Mason’s concept of mother culture gave me language for my experiences.
+While the implementation of the things I love looks differently than it did eight years ago, they’re at least present now.

 Some of them sit safely in a china cabinet, waiting to be taken out for the right occasion, but some of them are a dash of spice on my daily routines.